PrashantSaikia/Charlie/README.md

 Charlie is an uncensored LLM chatbot built with <a href="https://github.com/holoviz/panel">Holoviz Panel.

 # Uncensored
-Charlie uses the <a href="https://huggingface.co/w4r10ck/SOLAR-10.7B-Instruct-v1.0-uncensored">SOLAR-10.7B-Instruct-v1.0-uncensored</a> model which was created by fine-tuning the <a href="https://huggingface.co/upstage/SOLAR-10.7B-Instruct-v1.0">base Solar-10.7B</a> model with the <a href="https://huggingface.co/datasets/unalignment/toxic-dpo-v0.1">toxic-dpo-v0.1</a> dataset to remove censorship and alignment.
+For generating responses to user queries, Charlie uses the <a href="https://huggingface.co/w4r10ck/SOLAR-10.7B-Instruct-v1.0-uncensored">SOLAR-10.7B-Instruct-v1.0-uncensored</a> large language model (LLM) which was created by fine-tuning the <a href="https://huggingface.co/upstage/SOLAR-10.7B-Instruct-v1.0">base Solar-10.7B</a> model with the <a href="https://huggingface.co/datasets/unalignment/toxic-dpo-v0.1">toxic-dpo-v0.1</a> dataset to remove censorship and alignment.

 # Usage